philglew/ldap-powerapps/README.md

 4) [Unlock a user account](unlockuser.ps1) - this Runbook unlocks a specific User on the LDS, and returns success output to the app.
 5) [Reset a user password](resetuserpassword.ps1) - this Runbook resets a User password to a randomly-generated string of characters and numbers, and returns them to the administrator in the app.

+## Power App

+You can install the Power App by downloading and importing the .zip file from this repository.
+You are free to configure it how you like under the GNU License.